 Holyfield Lake is around 1km long and 3/4km wide.
-It is fed by the River Lea at the north end and controlled by a weir at the south end.
+It is fed by the River Lea at the north end (Kiora Radial Gates) and a consistent level is maintained by the weir at the south end.
 The south-western area of the lake is a nature reserve formed by many small islands and sailing here is restricted.
 The club-house is situated on the eastern shore.

-13 buoys are permantly situated on the lake for racing.
-These marks are organised anti-clockwise from 1 (by the club-house) through 12, with the addition W (west).
-The marks are large blue buoys with the number/letter on the side.
-We also use temporary marks – X (yellow), Y (white) and Z (pink) for racing.
+13 buoys are permanently situated on the lake for racing and are organised anti-clockwise from 1 (by the club-house) through 12, with the addition W (west).
+The primary marks are large blue buoys with the number/letter on the side, but we also use temporary marks: X (yellow), Y (white) and Z (pink).
 There are other buoys on the lake marking some of the shallows and the nature reserve.
 Give these buoys and the islands a couple of boat-lengths and you’ll be fine.
 Please give anglers, sometimes present on the north-east shores, at least 15 meters clearance.